 - Have the ability to document engineering problems and solutions in a professional setting.

-Engineering and Applied Science PhD Degree Program Outcomes
+Engineering and Applied Science PhD Degree Student Outcomes

 - Demonstrated expertise in their chosen subfield of Electrical Engineering.